 TEAMAero - SWBLI

 Shock-Wave/Boundary Layer-Interaction (SBLI) is a phenomenon of strong industrial and scientific interest because of the strong, and negative, impact it has in many aeronautical applications and the somehow obscure physics of the problem.
-The study of SWBLI is studied in the context of the European project TEAMAero (Towards Effective Flow Control and Mitigation of Shock Effects In Aeronautical Applications).
-Within this framework, 15 Early Stage Researchers (ESRs) from 7 universities, 3 research centres, and 2 companies focus their efforts in investigating SWBLI together with the support of their supervisors and of several industrial partners.
+SBLI is studied in the context of the European project TEAMAero (Towards Effective Flow Control and Mitigation of Shock Effects In Aeronautical Applications).
+Within this framework, 15 Early Stage Researchers (ESRs) from 7 universities, 3 research centres, and 2 companies focus on investigating SWBLI together with the support of their supervisors and several industrial partners.
 Within the project, experimental and numerical studies will be carried on with the aim of gaining a better physical understanding of the problem in the context of turbomachinery and channels for internal aerodynamics and wings for external flows.
 The project also aims at developing cutting-edge tools for flow characterization through the introduction of new, improved experimental techniques and numerical models.
 Here at the University of Glasgow, the main attention is devoted to the development and calibration of numerical models for the study of external flows around three-dimensional wings.

 PANS for Buffet Flows

 The SBLI occurring over the supercritical airfoil OAT15A was studied experimentally by Jacquin et al. in 2009 at ONERA and represents one of the most detailed experiments in the literature.
 This test case is investigated by means of Partially averaged Navier-Stokes (PANS) simulations .
 During the first part of the project, the capability of PANS to adequately reproduce the self-sustained shock oscillation (buffet) occurring on the suction side of the airfoil is assessed.
-PANS seems promising for its capability to improve the results of URANS even for affordable mesh sizes.
+PANS seems promising for its ability to improve the results of URANS even for affordable mesh sizes.
 Fig. 1 shows the buffet flow for a PANS simulation at AoA = 3.5°, Re = 3e+06, and M = 0.73.